 Cats and dogs are the most obvious choice for family pets.
-But it’s important to keep in mind that they require more work than other choices, and they might not be the best pet to start out with.
+But it’s important to keep in mind that they require more work than other choices, and they might not be the best pet to start with.
 If your family travels frequently, a more independent cat might be your choice.
 But if you’re looking for a constant companion and have the space for the commitment, a puppy for Christmas is an option.

 Just be sure to research different dog breeds for traits like aggression or activity level to find the best fit for your family.

-Anytime you’re looking to grow your family with a new pet, consider adopting an animal in need from reputable shelter.
+Anytime you’re looking to grow your family with a new pet, consider adopting an animal in need from a reputable shelter.
 Giving and helping those in need is a big part of the holiday spirit.

-Don’t Gift a Pet in Isolation
+Don’t Gift a Pet in Isolation.

 If you’re getting the pet for your kids this holiday season, consider also gifting them just enough supplies to get started and pair it with cash or a gift card to your local pet store.
 This is a great way to get kids started on the lessons of pet ownership and get them invested and excited to shop and care for their new pet.